 For an after-hour emergency situation, a hot work permit can be obtained by contacting port dispatch who will notify the appropriate fire department personnel.

 The Office of Emergency Management is responsible for the preparedness, response, recovery and mitigation of emergencies and major disasters at Port Houston.
-This includes; disasters caused by nature or human error, terrorism and security emergencies, and technological incidents.
-Emergency Management is also responsible for many of the resources that are used before, during, and after an emergency, including: the 24/7/365 Dispatch Center, a Mobile Command Center, an Emergency Operations Center, and mass emergency notifications.
+This includes; disasters caused by nature or human error, terrorism and security emergencies and technological incidents.
+Emergency Management is also responsible for many of the resources that are used before, during and after an emergency, including: a Mobile Command Center, an Emergency Operations Center, all Public Safety radio equipment and mass emergency notifications.

 Port Houston is committed to providing a safe and healthy environment to all employees, contractors, and visitors alike.

 Our safety policy is based on the principal that all injuries are preventable, with absolutely no tolerance of unsafe conditions or behaviors.

 Port Houston employees have made a personal commitment to a safe work environment by immersing themselves in the safety culture.
 The port is committed to continual improvement of its operations and the prevention of injury and illnesses by focusing on health, safety, quality, productivity, cost effectiveness and environmental improvement.